What is Dialysis?

-There are three different types of dialysis offered at Apollo Dialysis:
+There are 5 different types of dialysis offered at Apollo Dialysis Clinics:

 It involves surgery that implants a PD catheter into the abdomen.
 It filters the blood through the peritoneum, which is an abdominal membrane.
-A fluid called dialyse is secreted in the peritoneum which absorbs excess waste.
-Once the waste has been drawn, the dialyse is withdrawn from the abdomen.
+A fluid called dialysate is infused into the peritoneum which absorbs excess waste.
+Once the waste has been drawn, the dialysate is removed from the abdomen.
 The process takes a few hours and is repeated several times in a day.
-The types of peritoneal dialysis are continuous ambulatory peritoneal dialysis (CAPD), which must be performed while the patient is awake, continuous cycling peritoneal dialysis (CCPD) which is conducted while the patient is asleep, and intermittent peritoneal dialysis (IPD), which is usually performed in a hospital, and uses the same machine as a CCPD.
+The important types of peritoneal dialysis are continuous ambulatory peritoneal dialysis (CAPD), which must be performed while the patient is awake, continuous cycling peritoneal dialysis (CCPD) which is conducted while the patient is asleep.

 This is used mainly for patients that suffer from acute kidney failure, and are in an intensive care unit.
-The process is alternatively called hemofiltration.
-A machine uses the process of tubing to pass the blood, and a filter then absorbs excess waste and fluids.
+The process is alternatively called hemodiafiltration.
+The machine uses tubing to pass the blood, and a filter then absorbs excess waste and fluids.
 The blood is returned to the body, along with some replacement fluid.
-The procedure must be performed daily, and is nearly continuous, lasting 12 to 24 hours a day.
+The procedure is repeated as needed, and is nearly continuous, lasting 12 to 24 hours a day.